You are here

-In general, AASECT opposes all psychological, social, cultural, legislative, and governmental forces that would restrict, curtail or interfere with the fundamental values of sexual health and sexual freedom that we espouse.
+AASECT opposes all psychological, social, cultural, legislative, and governmental forces that would restrict, curtail, or interfere with the fundamental values of sexual health and sexual freedom that we espouse.
 AASECT also opposes all abuses of sexuality including, but not limited to, harassment, intimidation, coercion, prejudice, and the infringement of any individual's sexual and civil rights.

-Furthermore, AASECT affirms the following eight statements of value and vision:
+Furthermore, AASECT affirms the following nine statements of value and vision:

 - Freedom to engage in healthy modes of sexual activity, including both self-pleasuring and consensually shared-pleasuring.

 - Freedom to exercise behavioral, emotional, economic, and social responsibility for their bodily functioning, their sexual liaisons, and their chosen mode of loving, working, and playing.